niteshmaurya2610/Audio-Download-Play/README.md

 3. Open a terminal and navigate to the repository's directory.

-4. Create a text file named `song_url.txt` in the same directory and add YouTube URLs of the songs you want to download, each on a separate line.
+4. Create a text file named `song_url.txt` (change the directory path in line 3) and add YouTube URLs of the songs you want to download, each on a separate line.

 5. Run the script using the following command: